Logon27/Project-VizNet/README.md

 # Project Viznet

 ## About The Project
 Project Viznet is a neural network visualization program.
 It helps beginners visualize how a neural network works in 2d and 3d space.
 As well as provides an editor to modify the neural network architecture.

-**WARNING:** This project currently has a decent amount of spaghetti code.
-But the program in its current working state I find to be valuable educationally.
-So I am releasing it before refactoring a lot of the code.
+The project now utilizes my own neural network library called [AeroNet](https://github.com/Logon27/AeroNet).
+It only utilizes a subnet of the library's functionality however to allow for a network architecture editor.

 [![Project Viznet Demo Link](https://img.youtube.com/vi/GffIyL9l3gc/0.jpg)](https://www.youtube.com/watch?v=GffIyL9l3gc)

-Base network implementation is a fork from https://github.com/TheIndependentCode/ that has been largely modified to suit the flower classification problem and visuals.
+**WARNING:** This project was not programmed with the intention of external contribution.
+I prioritized speed of a working solution over readability.

 ## Supported Neural Layers
 - Dense(numInputNeurons, numOutputNeurons)